bkleinen/bkleinen.github.io/ws2013/info3/labs/lab-10-gilded-rose-part-2-draft.md

 Refactor the Gilded Rose and add the requested new functionality.

 Last week, you've developed characterization tests for the guilded rose.
-Secured by that, you're now safe to refactor the given implementation to a good object oriented design - but don't forget the goblin in the corner!
+Secured by that, you're now safe to refactor the given implementation to a good object-oriented design - but don't forget the goblin in the corner!

 That is, you can't simply create an Item-Hierarchy where each item knows how to update it's quality.
 You have to find another solution without touching the Item-Class.